subhendukhatuya/EMNLP_Rebuttal/README.md

 ####

 #### **Reviewer ohhs**
+Thank you for carefully reviewing our submission and highlighting the strengths and novelty of our paper.
+Please find below our responses to the specific comments you made:-

+Figure 3 doesn't add much to the paper as it is unclear what the concepts the clusters represent and how that subset was selected for visualization.
+Were the most well defined clusters selected or were they randomly chosen?
 **Response:**

 Thank you for the feedback.
 We agree that the purpose of Figure 3 can be made clearer.
 The t-SNE plot is intended to provide an intuitive visualization of the semantic distribution of few clusters formed using Sentence-BERT embeddings.
 Due to space constraint, we selected a subset of clusters—such as those related to growth rates, amortization, and ROI—to demonstrate that our clustering captures distinct financial reasoning concepts.